-In mid-April SalesMethods are holding our annual ThinkTank discussion.
-This year we will focus on how Key Account Management has evolved since it became mainstream in the 1990s.
+In our annual ThinkTank discussion this year we will focus on how Key Account Management has evolved since it became mainstream in the 1990s.
 The opportunity is there for a sales transformation of the practice of winning, keeping and growing key customers, yet we still struggle to achieve the outcomes of improved customer satisfaction, loyalty and joint investment.

 As a prelude to the event Beth Rogers, who co-wrote the seminal work on Key Account Management that shaped much of today’s thinking, will offer, in a series of weekly blogs, a view of where we have been, where we are now and where we are going.

 Where did Key Account Management come from?